nbroad1881/pii-data-detection/notes/name_student.md

 - I don't think there should be more than one period in the name.

 - Put instructor names as decoys in generated data
+- When training using strided predictions, the model can lose track of the names.
+The first mention is the most important.
+Should the dataset filter out later mentions?

 ```python
   matches = list()